DV

 What is the difference between HDV and SCHD?

-HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index.
 They are issued by iShares and Schwab respectively.

 Can I hold both HDV and SCHD?